 There was a time when, often,

-Not knowing what he loved.
+Not knowing what she loved.

 One June aery night,

-To be clear, he didn’t fall in love with her.
+She didn’t fall in love with him.

 With its sharp, soundless arrow,

-In truth, it is Love that fell on him.
+It is Love that fell on her.

-He shall never tell which came first:
+She shall never tell, which came first:

 The sight of a heavenly light

-Illuminating her eyes from inside,
+Illuminating his eyes